The Lone Cypress tree on the 17 mile drive

 In a nutshell…

-Carmel is just a two hour drive south of a foggy San Francisco, is a gorgeous beach, making it totally worth the trip!
+Carmel is just a two hour drive south of a foggy San Francisco, and has a gorgeous beach, making it totally worth the trip!

-But just because it has a reputation for the lifestyle of the rich and famous, don’t be intimidated.
-Carmel is a comfortable beach town offering plenty to do without breaking the bank.
+Carmel may have a reputation for the lifestyle of the rich and famous, but weve always found it to be a comfortable beach town offering plenty to do without breaking the bank.

 xx,